 How it works

-FAQ & Judging Guide
+FAQ & Scoring Guide

-Verdict snapshot
+Verdict Snapshot

 This is what you see at the end of a match: a clear winner, reasoning, and a category breakdown.
 Use it to pinpoint why the AI preferred one side.